graphprotocol/graph-improvement-proposals/gips/00XX-indexing-payments.md

 ## Abstract

-This GIP describes **Indexing Payments**, a mechanism by which a network participant (commonly a gateway) can incentivize a candidate indexer to service a subgraph of interest.
-It details a target trust-minimized mechanism that relies on Graph Horizon, while also introducing a minimum viable product based on the current protocol and off-chain components (gateway + indexer stacks).
-This GIP is an alternative, simplified proposal to [GIP-0058](todo-link).
+This GIP describes **Indexing Payments**, a mechanism by which a protocol participant (commonly a gateway) can incentivize a candidate indexer to service a subgraph.
+It details a target, trust-minimized end-state that relies on Graph Horizon, while also introducing a semi-trusted Minimum Viable Product (MVP) based on the current protocol and off-chain components (gateway + indexer stacks).
+This GIP is an alternative, simplified proposal to [GIP-0058](https://github.com/graphprotocol/graph-improvement-proposals/blob/main/gips/0058-Replacing-Bonding-Curves-with-Indexing-Fees.md).

 ## Motivation